 Lawmakers, leaders commemorate Charleston church shooting six years later

-CHARLESTON, S.C.
-(WCSC) - Lawmakers and leaders are paying tribute Thursday to the nine parishioners of the downtown Charleston church who were slain six years ago Thursday.
+COLUMBIA, S.C.
+(WIS/WCSC) - Lawmakers and leaders are paying tribute Thursday to the nine parishioners of the downtown Charleston church who were slain six years ago Thursday.

 The church’s pastor, State Sen. and the Rev. Clementa Pinckney, and eight parishioners died in the shooting.
 Dylann Roof was sentenced to death in the June 17, 2015 attack that came at the end of a Wednesday night Bible Study.